adamdjbrett/nabpr/pages/newsletter/nabpr-newsletter-winter-2004.md

 _2)Dues Payment by Credit Card_

 CSSR will now take dues payments by credit card.
 You can charge your dues either by calling the CSSR office or mailing in the dues payment form with the appropriate information.
-The membership renewal form is now available online in either <a href="http://www.mercer.edu/nabpr/news/NABPRDuesnoticefor2004.pdf" rel="nofollow">Adobe/pdf</a> or <a href="http://www.mercer.edu/nabpr/news/NABPRDuesnoticefor2004.rtf" rel="nofollow">Word</a>format.
+The membership renewal form is now available online in either PDF or Word format.
 Be advised that charging your dues by credit card will incur a $4 service charge.

 In the coming year, I will be talking with CSSR about setting up an automatic dues renewal via credit card, much like you can do with your AAR/SBL dues.
 But in the meantime, please be aware of the existing credit card service.